 Our MSc Financial Technology (Computer Science) course will equip you with the skillset at the intersection of computer science, economics and finance.
 You’ll gain expertise that is in high demand in the finance industry in the UK, and will become competitive in one of the primary recruiting sectors in the country and beyond.

 With a skillset that combines both technical and analytical know-how from internationally known hubs within our University, our graduates will be able to find employment in very competitive financial institutions.

-A minimum of a 2.2 (or equivalent) degree in Computer Science or a related discipline such as Engineering, Finance, Economics, Maths, Statistics, Physics.
 We will accept graduates of any other degree that includes modules relating to Mathematics (calculus) or Econometrics (probability, statistics).

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.